mouseless/learn-nuxt/README.md

 We follow certain guidelines when creating new or adding/editing content on existing markdown files.
 The aim is keeping the markdown files consistent in itself.
-Links, images etc. should be working on any platform this markdown file is viewed such as github.
+Links, images etc. should be working on any platform this markdown file is viewed, such as GitHub.
 Below is the list of our conventions, the ones that require more explanation are explained in their own sections below.

 - Line lengths sould be less or equal to 80 characters